samber/do/docs/docs/upgrading/from-v1-x-to-v2.md

 In case you invoke a service by its name (highly discouraged), you should make some changes.

-To scan a project at the speed light, just run:
+To scan a project at the speed of light, run:

 ```bash
 grep -nrE 'InvokeNamed|OverrideNamed|HealthCheckNamed|ShutdownNamed' .